 CCTV

-We have 85 CCTV cameras located throughout our town centres and neighbourhoods.
-These are shown in the map.
+We have 83 CCTV cameras located throughout our town centres and neighbourhoods.
+These are shown on the map below.

 Our cameras are connected to a fibre optic network that is monitored 24 hours a day, 7 days a week, 365 days a year.

-The CCTV cameras have the latest technology such as pan, tilt, and zoom which allows the field of view (what can be seen by the camera) to be moved as and when needed giving us excellent quality images.
+They have the latest technology such as pan, tilt, and zoom which allows the field of view (what can be seen by the camera) to be moved as and when needed, giving us excellent quality images.

 Reviewing CCTV footage